A Christmas Carol (1984 film): Reception

 The film earned high Nielsen ratings, ranking 10th out of 65 shows airing the week of December 17–23, 1984, with a 20.7 household rating and a 30 percent audience share.

 The film remains among the most beloved of the many adaptations of A Christmas Carol.
 John J. O'Connor of the New York Times gave a positive review, praising the cinematography, production sets and the performances (especially Scott).
 Scott was nominated for an Emmy for Outstanding Lead Actor in a Limited Series or a Special for his portrayal of Scrooge.
 In 2009, novelist and essayist Louis Bayard, writing for Salon.com, labelled the adaptation "the definitive version of a beloved literary classic", praising its fidelity to Dickens' original story, production sets, the strength of the supporting cast, and especially Scott's performance as Scrooge.

-In 2019, Robert Keeling of Den of Geek praised Scott’s performance the adaptation’s expansions from the book.
-He praises the supporting cast but felt Past to be “possibly the most ’80s ghost imaginable” and felt Tiny Tim “incredibly annoying” and noted that for the character “to make look sicker, they have clearly just put dark make-up round his eyes.
+In 2019, Robert Keeling of Den of Geek praised Scott's performance and the adaptation's expansions from the book.
+He praises the supporting cast but felt Past to be "possibly the most '80s ghost imaginable" and felt that Tiny Tim was "incredibly annoying" and noted that for the character "to make look sicker, they have clearly just put dark make-up round his eyes.
 It makes him look like a bit like a child zombie more than anything.
-Nevertheless, it’s one of the most comprehensive adaptations of Dickens’ work on offer, and is elevated considerably by Scott’s marvellous performance.”
-In 2023, Tom Nichols of The Atlantic wrote, "There are some good adaptations of the Charles Dickens’ classic A Christmas Carol, and many bad ones, but only one truly great version, and it is the 1984 made-for-television movie starring George C. Scott."
+Nevertheless, it's one of the most comprehensive adaptations of Dickens' work on offer, and is elevated considerably by Scott's marvellous performance."
+In 2023, Tom Nichols of The Atlantic wrote, "There are some good adaptations of the Charles Dickens' classic A Christmas Carol, and many bad ones, but only one truly great version, and it is the 1984 made-for-television movie starring George C. Scott."
 Nichols celebrated Scott's portrayal of Scrooge as "a barrel-chested bully, an imposing and nasty piece of work."
 He also praised the film's "attention to detail and atmosphere", and the "deeply unsettling apparitions", especially Frank Finlay as Marley's ghost and Edward Woodward as Christmas Present.

+Aggregate site Rotten Tomatoes gave the film a fresh 98% rating based on 50 reviews, with the consensus reading "A Christmas Carol stands out as a beautifully atmospheric, faithfully Dickensian adaptation whose suspense, warmth, and richly shaded Scrooge make it a strong contender for the definitive screen version."